MarkDunne/33-questions/README.md

 ========================

 1. Are you male?
-2. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
+1. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
+1. Have you ever had any children?
-3. ...
+1. ...